 Meet with CGE staff to discuss study abroad opportunities

 Meet the Center for Global Education staff to learn all about the various study abroad opportunities available to you.
-Contact Jennifer Hall, Director, at email@example.com or (330) 829-6644
+Contact Jennifer Hall, Director of Global Education or Dawn Adams, Director of International Student Services at firstname.lastname@example.org

 Talk to your advisor about study abroad options